AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 `Multicloud Peering <http://docs.aviatrix.com/HowTos/peering_faq.html>`_

-The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
+The Aviatrix Controller provides a single pane of glass for all your secure networking tasks.
+You can run the Controller in your own VPC or let Aviatrix manage it in `our hosted service <https://www.aviatrix.com/trial/>`_.

+The following guide applies to running the Controller in your own enviornment.

 The first thing you need to do is to launch the Controller instance.

-In this guide, we'll walk you through the first 4 steps.
+We'll walk you through 4 steps.
 By the end, you'll be ready for your first use case.

   |4-steps|